openSUSE/obs-landing/_posts/releases/2016-07-05-download-on-demand-feature.md

 category: releases
 ---

-Using Download on Demand (DoD) Feature
+# Using Download on Demand (DoD) Feature

-The Downloand on Demand feature enables you to configure a repository which only download needed packages during build time.
+The Download on Demand feature enables you to configure a repository which only download needed packages during build time.

 ## Why using DoD ?